rescoot/go-mmcli/README.md

 # go-mmcli

 A Go library for parsing and working with ModemManager CLI (mmcli) JSON output.
-This library provides a simple interface to work with modem information, connection status, signal strength, location data, network time, and other modem-related functionality.
+This library provides a simple interface to work with modem information, connection status, signal strength, location data, network time, SMS messaging, and other modem-related functionality.

 ## Installation